8 Best Cordless Screwdrivers (Save Time and Energy)

 #1 – DeWalt DCF680N2 8V Max

 best-cordless-screwdriver-1You almost can’t have a list of power tools these days without DeWalt making an appearance.
-In this case, the DCF680N2 Gyroscopic Screwdriver has proven yet another winner for the household name company.
+In this case, the DCF680N2 Gyroscopic Screwdriver has proven yet another winner for this household name brand.

 This battery operated power screwdriver uses the 8V MAX battery pack to deliver motion-activated variable speeds of up to 430 RPM when working with wood, plastic, and even light-gauge metal.